Solidarity of Women of Ukraine

 The party was created in base of the public organization "All-Ukrainian Female Union Solidarity" that existed since 1994.
 Solidarity of Women of Ukraine participated in parliamentary elections for the first time in 2002, but did not win any seats.
 In 2004 it supported Viktor Yanukovych as a presidential candidate.
 In 2006 the party participated in the electoral bloc "Yevhen Marchuk - Unity" which won 0.06% and Solidarity of Women of Ukraine did not receive any representation in parliament.
-There is no information about the party participating in following elections until 2014.

 In 2014 Solidarity received 0.66% on the party list voting and did not win any constituencies.

+In the 2015 Ukrainian local elections several candidates of the party ran for local councils.
+For the party Marina Petrosyanc took part in the mid-term election held in single-member district 51 in 2016.
+But this election was won by Ruslan Bogdan for Batkivshchyna.
+From then to 2024 the party did not take part in any election.